blue-army/zync/README.md

 ## questions

-* where do we want to host this?
+* where do we want to host jibe wrt drill[plan|ops]?
+* integrate better with connector configuration dialog window
+* how do we re-configure a connector?
+* avoid public calls to connector/[setup | register]
+* how do we improve app service warm-up time